vmware-samples/euc-samples/Windows-Samples/Sensors/README.md

 **SmartGroupID**: (OPTIONAL) If provided, all sensors in your environment will be assigned to this Smart Group.
 Existing assignments will be overwritten.
 Navigate to **Groups & Settings > Groups > Assignment Groups**.
 Hover over the Smart Group, then look for the number at the end of the URL, this is your Smart Group ID.
 ![](https://i.imgur.com/IjvkoGC.png)

+**DeleteSensors**: (OPTIONAL) If enabled, all sensors in your environment will be deleted.
+This action cannot be undone.
+Ensure you are targeting the correct Organization Group.

+**UpdateSensors** (OPTIONAL) If enabled, all sensors that match will be updated with the version in the PowerShell samples.

 ## Change Log
+- 5/6/2019 - Added switch parameters for overwriting/updating and deleting Sensors.
 - 5/2/2019 - Added Hash, Folder Size samples and templates
 - 4/26/2019 - Force use of TLS 1.2 for REST API Calls; fixed minor issues
 - 12/6/2018 - Added more details on how to use import_sensor_samples.ps1